AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/newmount.png?raw=true" width="25%"/>
 </p>

-**Figure 8**: A flow cell set in the previously fabricated mount.
+**Figure 11**: A flow cell set in the previously fabricated mount.

 #### Flow Cell Iterations

 While the same acrylic material was used for each flow cell’s walls, the design of the constriction contained by the flow cell varied for each iteration.

-The first flow cell design, developed by the Spring 2017 team, contained a silicone spacer with a horizontal wire attached at the middle, as shown in Figure 9.
+The first flow cell design, developed by the Spring 2017 team, contained a silicone spacer with a horizontal wire attached at the middle, as shown in Figure 12.
 This model prevented the subteam from directly observing floc behavior at the wire-constriction.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/SingleWireFlowCellCircled.jpg?raw=true" width="60%"/>
 </p>

-**Figure 9**: The first flow cell iteration contained a single wire set horizontally across the flow cell [(Whiting et. al.)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
+**Figure 12**: The first flow cell iteration contained a single wire set horizontally across the flow cell [(Whiting et. al.)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
 The wire is circled in green in the image.

 The subteam designed a second iteration of the flow cell.
 A row of sand grains rested against the aforementioned wire.
 This created multiple constrictions in the plane of view visible to the camera.
 The subteam considered gluing these sand grains inside the flow cell.
 However, the glue was opaque and prevented high-quality video recordings.
 The subteam modified this concept and decided to use sand grains slightly larger than the gap between the acrylic blocks, large enough to partially deform and to remain immobile when pressed between the tightened blocks.
-As shown in Figure 10, this design was unsatisfactory for multiple reasons.
+As shown in Figure 13, this design was unsatisfactory for multiple reasons.
 The sand grains were misaligned, and large gaps arose between some grains.
 Footage showed that flocs preferentially flowed between larger gaps, and the resulting flow patterns were dissimilar to those found in a sand filter.
 Other issues with this model were the lack of ability to keep the sand in place as the flow cell was in the process of being closed.
 This was because any small volume of water that interacted with the sand would easily move the grains due to their light weight and small size.
 The sand also scratched the acrylic blocks which eventually hindered the ability of the camera to accurately record floc behavior at the constriction.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/SandRowFlowCell2.jpg?raw=true" width = "50%"/>
 </p>

-**Figure 10**: The second flow cell iteration contained sand grains inserted at the constriction.
+**Figure 13**: The second flow cell iteration contained sand grains inserted at the constriction.

+**Tommy, edit this** Despite these issues, another version of the flow cell's second iteration was developed, containing several layers of sand particles.
+Instead of the camera recording floc activity at the top of a sand-bed, the camera instead recorded floc activity in the midst of a sand-bed.
+Despite the aforementioned sources of error, such as the uncertain deposition-location of flocs, general flow patterns were still visible, and are discussed in later sections.
+The main concern of the filter constrictions team is floc behavior in the midst of a sand filter, not only the top; thus, this sub-iteration seemed a viable idea.
+Although it suffered from the same aforementioned errors, it did provide some supporting evidence for previously held hypotheses.

-This model inspired the third iteration of the flow cell: the single-constriction design shown in Figure 11.
+The sand model inspired the third iteration of the flow cell: the single-constriction design shown in Figure 14.
 The design consisted of a channel cut out of silicone with one constriction.
 This design was intended to prevent the inconsistencies found in the flow cell's second iteration.
 Specifically, each experiment would only test floc accumulation at one constriction, and the constriction's location and shape would be consistent between trials.

 <p align="center">
   <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/BumpConstriction%20Design.png?raw=true" width="40%"/>
 </p>

-**Figure 11**: The third flow cell iteration contained a single silicone channel with one constriction.
+**Figure 14**: The third flow cell iteration contained a single silicone channel with one constriction.

 Issues arose when testing the flow cell's third iteration.
 After each experiment, when the flow cell was cleaned, the silicone channel shifted slightly.
 The constriction's width varied in width between experiments, so the constriction's dimensions were inconsistent.
 Tightening the screws squeezed together the acrylic plates, and the resulting pressure caused the silicone spacer to expand horizontally.
 Occasionally, the subteam observed complete blockage of the channel because the channel walls had converged after the screws had been tightened.
-On another occasion, the entrance to the flow cell became clogged with flocs, as seen in Figure 12.
+On another occasion, the entrance to the flow cell became clogged with flocs, as seen in Figure 15.
 A large floc can be seen in the figure, obstructing the tapered entrance.
 Closer examination showed a smaller floc clogging the entrance further downstream, where the 0.5 mm channel began.
 Interestingly, the observed blockage did not significantly affect the flow through the rest of the channel length.
 The subteam observed the undisturbed flow of flocs through the constriction.
 This observation was deemed insignificant, though it would be noted as a precaution for future experiments.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Videos/4_9_18/4_9_18_Entrance_Clogging_edited.jpg?raw=true" width=50%> </p>

-**Figure 12** Image of the clogging observed at the entrance of the silicone flow cell.
+**Figure 15** Image of the clogging observed at the entrance of the silicone flow cell.
 The green circle indicates the location of the clogging.

 To compensate for the channel's inconsistent width, four wires were inserted into the silicone spacer.
 These wires extend out of the flow cell and could be pulled to adjust the channel's dimensions.
 Once the plates were tightly screwed together, the silicone spacer was immovable.
 The wires were only effective when the acrylic blocks were only somewhat tightened.
-Figure 13 highlights these changes.
+Figure 16 highlights these changes.
 The green ovals indicate the insertion of wires in the silicone.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Single%20Constriction%20with%20wires.jpg?raw=true" width=50%> </p>

-**Figure 13** Four wires were inserted into the silicone spacer in the third flow cell iteration.
+**Figure 16** Four wires were inserted into the silicone spacer in the third flow cell iteration.
 These wires allowed adjustment of the channel's width.

 #### Needle Valve

 Due to the microscopic scale observation of the flow cell, it was critical that the pulsations in the system were minimized.
 Pulsations would have allowed flocs to move back and forth, disturbing the natural flow of flocs, thereby affecting deposition behavior as well.
 Although the system's flow accumulator damped most pulsation from the peristaltic pumps, camera footage showed minute pulsations in floc movement.
 To further damp pulsation, a needle valve was inserted into the system in series with the flow accumulator and prior to the second peristaltic pump.
-The needle valve and flow accumulator were connected by hard tubing, as shown in Figure 14.
+The needle valve and flow accumulator were connected by hard tubing, as shown in Figure 17.
 A needle valve only allows fluid to flow at the pressure set by a knob at its base.
 As a result, the pressure of fluid exiting the needle valve remained constant and without pulsation.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Needle%20Valve.jpg?raw=true" width = "50%"/>
 </p>

-**Figure 14**: The needle valve (Right) was inserted into the system between the flow accumulator (Left) and the second peristaltic pump.
+**Figure 17**: The needle valve (Right) was inserted into the system between the flow accumulator (Left) and the second peristaltic pump.
 Blue arrows indicate the direction of flow relative to the valve.

 <div class="alert alert-block alert-danger">
 Why is it important to limit pulsation?